BinayKumar19/HTTP-Client/README.md

    -f file        Associates the content of a file to the body HTTP POST request.
     Either [-d] or [-f] can be used but not both.

+Bonus work:
+  –o filename, which allow the HTTP client to write the body of the response to the specified file instead of the console. redirection option

 Testing Commands
 1) java -jar httpc.jar help
 2) java -jar httpc.jar help get